Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Try to get to your water sources right before a big dump of rain.

-And wait several hours until a turbulent stream flow settles down.
+Or wait several hours until a turbulent stream flow settles down.

 • And you don't want a clogged filter or a long wait time for debris to settle out.

-Best water source tip
+Best water source tip for backpacking water purification

 Do you see a lot of footprints, tracks, disturbed vegetation, scuffed up rocks, piles of animal poop?

-Those are signs that animals and humans prefer this location, and when they visit, they are likely to spit, poop, pee, and spread their normal flora around (microbes in their digestive tract and on skin).
+Those are signs that animals and humans prefer this location, and when they visit, they are likely to spit, poop, pee, bleed and spread their normal flora around (microbes in their digestive tract and on skin).

 These organisms might be brand new to you if you're visiting a new part of the world, or of a particular strain which will challenge your immune system.